 Applications are accepted on a rolling basis.
 Admissions decisions will be made on a monthly basis.
 Applications from transfer students and applications through a waiver will take additional time to process.

-You CAN, and SHOULD apply during your first semester as a first year student whenever possible.
-You do not need to complete INTD 105 prior to applying to the School of Education.
-A GPA of 3.0 is required for admission into the program.
-A 2.75 is required to continue in the program past Block I.
+You need to have a least one semester completed at Geneseo before applying to the SOE.
+A GPA of 2.75 is required for admission into the program.
+A 2.5 GPA is required to continue in the program past Block I.